 Eat in front of a roaring log and peat fire, which is hardly ever out during the winter months.

-Fortingall restaurant.
-You can choose to eat in the Fortingall restaurant where you can enjoy the chef’s daily menu.
+The Fortingall restaurant.
+Guests travel from near by Kenmore to eat in the Fortingall restaurant.
+Listed as one of the Kenmore Restaurants, it is where you can enjoy the chef’s daily menu.
 Also you may like to dine in the Hotel Lounge, or al fresco in the hotel garden in summer.

 Bread and rolls are baked daily on the premises.
 The cider is produced from the 100 year old apple tree in the hotel garden.

-Something substantial and tasty to eat, is what the Fortingall Hotel is all about.
-Visitors from afar calling in once again for meals, reminiscent of the 1960s when William Heptinstall was chef and Fortingall patron for 35 years.
+One of the Loch Tay Restaurants, visitors call in once again for meals.
+Many reminiscent of the 1960s when William Heptinstall was chef and Fortingall patron for 35 years.